 The Rev. Susan Frederick-Gray began her six-year term as president of the Unitarian Universalist Association (UUA) in June 2017.
 As president of the Association, she is responsible for administering staff and programs that serve its more than 1,000 member congregations.
 She also acts as principal spokesperson and minister-at-large for the UUA.
 Susan brings a strong focus on mission and strategic planning to her leadership at the UUA as it works to dismantle systems of white supremacy.

 Prior to her election, she served as Lead Minister of the Unitarian Universalist Congregation of Phoenix, Arizona where she was a national voice for immigrant rights.
 Susan played a critical role in the long-term campaign to end the constitutional violations of Maricopa County Sheriff Joe Arpaio.
 In 2012, Susan worked for the UUA to lead the vision and implementation of the powerful, first ever Justice General Assembly in Phoenix.

 Susan is a life-long Unitarian Universalist with roots at Eliot Chapel in St. Louis, Missouri.
 During her time at Harvard Divinity School, she served as Student Minster of Religious Education at the Winchester Unitarian Society (1991-2001).
 Susan also served as Intern Minister and Sabbatical Minister at the First UU Church of Nashville, TN (2001-2003) and served for five years as Minister of the First Unitarian Universalist Church of Youngstown, OH (2003-2008).
-Prior to ministry, Susan work briefly in the field genetic sequencing following her Bachelor of Science in Molecular from the University of Wisconsin, Madison.
+Prior to ministry, Susan worked briefly in the field of genetic sequencing following her Bachelor of Science in Molecular Biology from the University of Wisconsin, Madison.

 Susan is married to the Rev. Brian Frederick-Gray, a minister with dual fellowship with the United Church of Christ (UCC) and the Christian Church Disciples of Christ (DOC).
 They live in Cambridge, Massachusetts with their teenage son and family dog.

 If you are a member of the press and would like information about the UUA presidency, please contact: